-- Date and time of record;
+- 1. Date and time of event;

-- the identity of the entity and/or operator that caused the record; and
+- 2. Identity of the entity and/or operator that caused the record; and

-- Description of the record.
+- 3. Description of the event.

 All TunTrust CA components are regularly synchronized with a reliable time service.
 TunTrust CA uses a GPS-NTP time source to establish the correct time for accurate recording of automated log events.